 Nature of Estimates Required - Goodwill.
 Goodwill is not amortized, but is subject to periodic assessments of impairment.
 We test goodwill for impairment annually during the fourth quarter, or when events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
 Impairment of goodwill is evaluated using a two step process.
 The first step involves comparison of the fair value of a reporting unit with its carrying value.
 If the carrying value of the reporting unit exceeds its fair value, the second step of the process involves comparison of the implied fair value of goodwill with its carrying value.
 The implied fair value of goodwill is equivalent to the excess of the fair value of a reporting unit over the amounts assigned to its assets and liabilities as if the reporting unit had been acquired in a business combination.
-If the carrying value of the reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess.
-Restoration of a previously-recognized goodwill impairment loss is not allowed.
+If the carrying value of the reporting unit's goodwill exceeds the implied fair value of a previously-recognized goodwill impairment loss is not allowed.